arjun-majumdar/neural_network_numpy/README.md

 The files:
-1.) "neural_network_one_hidden_layer.py" contains implementation of neural network using 'numpy' 2.) "neural_network_one_hidden_layer_tensorflow.py" contains implementation of neural network using 'TensorFlow'
+1.) "neural_network_one_hidden_layer.py" contains implementation of neural network using 'numpy' 2.) "neural_network_one_hidden_layer_tensorflow.py" contains implementation of neural network using 'TensorFlow 2.0' 3.)
+"MNIST_classification_tensorflow_2_hardcoded.py" contains implementation of a neural network for classification of MNIST dataset using a neural network programmed from scratch using TensorFlow 2.0